CSUMB-SCD-instructors/course-template/syllabus.md

 ### Extra Credit Potential

-**Introductory Meeting (2%):** During the first month of class, stop by my office and chat for a bit to get to know each other and you'll get a small number of bonus points.
+**Introductory Meeting (2%):** During the first month of class, stop by my office and chat for a bit to get to know each other, and you'll get a small number of bonus points.

 ### Grade Assignment